cwb14/PrinTE/README.md

 3. **Supplemental Post-Processing**
    After all generations complete, the pipeline runs a suite of reporting and plotting utilities:
    - TE fraction over time
-   - Solo vs. intact TE proportions
+   - Fragmented vs. intact TE proportions
    - Superfamily counts
    - Category bar plots
    - Genome size trajectory
    - Per-generation LTR extraction and divergence analyses
    - Overall LTR density plot

+PrinTE treats all TEs as Type 1 (copy-and-paste).
+It supports simulating Type 2 (cut-and-paste) TEs, but does not currently model the cut-and-paste aspect of their biology.

 ---